mynl/aggregate/doc/2_user_guides/DecL/080_reinsurance.rst

     occurrence ceded to 250 xs 0 and 250 xs 250 and 500 xs 500  \
         and 1000 xs 1000 and 3000 xs 2000

-(note the Python \ line break).
 However, since layering is quite common, there is also a shorthand.
-They can be entered by specifying just the layer break points using the ``tower`` keyword::
+A layering can be entered by specifying just the layer break points using the ``tower`` keyword::

-    tower [0 250 500 1000 2000 5000]
+        occurrence ceded to tower [0 250 500 1000 2000 5000]

-The initial 0 is optional; the tower does not have to start at 0.
-It does not have to exhaust the entire policy limit.
+The tower does not have to start at 0 and does not have to exhaust the entire policy limit.
 Towers can be applied to occurrence and aggregate reinsurance.

 See :ref:`reinsurance pricing<2_x_re_pricing>` for more examples, including an approach to reinstatements.